hackgvl/hackgreenville-com/CONTRIBUTING.md

 `EVENT_IMPORTER_MAX_DAYS_IN_PAST=30` would limit the imported events saved in the Event API's database to no more than 30 days in the past
 `EVENT_IMPORTER_MAX_DAYS_IN_FUTURE=365` would .env will limit the imported events saved in the Event API's database to no more than 365 days in the future
 `EVENTS_API_DEFAULT_DAYS=1` would cause responses to include at least 1 day in the past.
 This variable is intended to help avoid ongoing events from disappearing from the API response until at least 24 hours after it started.

+### Importing Events from Meetup GraphQL API
+In order to import events from organizations with a `meetup_graphql` service type, you will need to setup the following environment variables:

+`EVENT_IMPORTER_MEETUP_GRAPHQL_CLIENT_ID` - Your Meetup [OAuth client](https://www.meetup.com/api/oauth/list/)
+`EVENT_IMPORTER_MEETUP_GRAPHQL_MEMBER_ID` - Your Meetup user ID.
+You can find this user ID in the URL of your profile page or by running `query { self { id name } }` in the Meetup [GraphQL playground](https://www.meetup.com/api/playground/#graphQl-playground).
+`EVENT_IMPORTER_MEETUP_GRAPHQL_PRIVATE_KEY_ID` - The ID of a private key associated to your OAuth client.
+You'll be using this private key to [sign the JWT](https://www.meetup.com/api/authentication/#p04-jwt-flow-section) to request access tokens.

+You will need to import your Meetup OAuth client's private key into the `app-modules/event-importer/src/Providers/Keys` folder with the file name `meetup-graphql.pem`.
+Alternatively, you can set the `EVENT_IMPORTER_MEETUP_GRAPHQL_PRIVATE_KEY_PATH` to a path of your own choosing if you wish to place your private key elsewhere.

+**NOTE**: Meetup requires a [Pro account](https://www.meetup.com/meetup-pro/) in order to create an OAuth client.

 # Admin Panel
 The admin panel in this project is built in [Filament][filament_docs].
 This package is also built on [Laravel Livewire][livewire_docs].